 We are a non-selective school but we consistently perform significantly above the national average with our GCSE results.
 Supervised prep, Saturday morning lessons and proactively encouraging each and every student to achieve the very best they can ensures that we maintain a high academic standard.
 Students’ progress is regularly monitored to ensure early intervention and to provide additional support as and when required.

-Our core values are leadership, character, pride, self-discipline, spirituality, sportsmanship and respect for others.
+Our core values are courage, integrity, respect, commitment, loyalty and self-discipline.
 Most of our boarding house staff are teachers too, and therefore work hard to instil our values across both the academic and pastoral sides of the school.